Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Typically, this takes about a month to process.
 The order to seal or expunge your DUI record may be signed by a judge, or you may have a hearing scheduled so you can explain to a judge why your DUI record should be sealed or expunged.

-If you are a juvenile or were at the time of arrest, you can alternatively submit certification of completion of a diversion program.
+If you are a juvenile or were at the time of arrest, you can alternatively submit certification of completion of a diversion program in Florida.
 Filing to expunge a juvenile record is most useful if you wish for an early expunction of a record in a situation that did not result in a conviction.
 Otherwise, the record will be automatically destroyed when you reach age 24 or 26, even if you were convicted.

 Sealing of DUI records is covered by Fla.
 Stat. § 943.059.
 If your record is sealed, it will generally not appear on background checks for employment, and you will not normally be required to disclose it on job applications.
 Certain law enforcement agencies and some other types of government agencies might still have access to the record.